weaveworks-experiments/demo-weave-kube-hybrid/README.md

 Save known-tokens.csv in Kubernetes secret in federated control plane:

 ```
-kubectl --context=london --namespace=federation \
+kubectl --context=america --namespace=federation \
   create secret generic federation-apiserver-secrets --from-file=known-tokens.csv
-kubectl --context=london --namespace=federation \
+kubectl --context=america --namespace=federation \
   describe secrets federation-apiserver-secrets
 ```

-The federated API server will use a NodePort on static port 30443 on all nodes in London with token auth.
+The federated API server will use a NodePort on static port 30443 on all nodes in America with token auth.
 Now deploy federated API service and federated API/controller-manager deployments:
 ```
-$EDITOR config/deployments/federation-apiserver.yaml
+$EDITOR config/deployments/federation-controller-manager.yaml
 # Change 'cluster.world' to your own domain name that is under control of
 # google cloud DNS.
-XXX How is it going to authenticate to it???
-TODO set
-# --dns-provider-config, and provide a correctly-configured file as a secret.
-kubectl --context=london apply -f config/services -f config/deployments
+kubectl --context=america apply -f config/services -f config/deployments
 ```

+**Now configure the IAM roles on your GCE nodes so that they have write access to your domain name in Google Cloud DNS.**

 Remind ourselves of the token we created earlier:
 ```